LozioAlce/L1_AC/README.md

 MONTECARLO runs different simulations in order to test system robustness, recalls plotting to compares the behaviour in different conditions.

+19/01/2018 Some functions have been added that helps clean up plotting a bit

 I hope that someone will eventually flight testing it in the real world